Local governments control property taxes and the revenue is usually a significant part of local budgets

 Payments for tax bills often work similarly to public utilities, with the ability to pay online.
 A credit card or debit card payment may result in a convenience fee.

 Many states allow certain people and groups to deduct some or all of their property taxes.
 On the other hand, some states simply lower your tax bills, through tax credits, and don’t offer a deduction on your tax return.
+(Check out our guide to tax credits vs tax deductions.)

 People who usually receive lower property tax rates or deductions on their tax returns include low-income individuals, seniors, veterans, and those with disabilities.
 There are also some homestead exemptions for people facing bankruptcy or situations where someone’s spouse passes away.
 Religious organizations often face lower tax rates.